USFWS/migbirdHIP/README.md

 Tasks that can be accomplished with this package include:

 - `read_hip` imports data
+- `clean` does basic reorganization tasks
+- `fileCheck` makes sure all files are new
+- `glyphCheck` identifies non-UTF-8 characters
+- `shiftCheck` finds line shift errors and `shiftFix` corrects them
 - `strataCheck` identifies any new strata
 - `validate` checks for table-wide repetition
--   `clean` does basic reorganization tasks
+- `identicalBags` checks for matching columns within files
 - `issueCheck` looks for records that should be processed later
 - `findDuplicates` identifies duplicate HIP records
 - `fixDuplicates` resolves duplicate HIP records
 - `investigate` reports details on repeated values
 - `proof` checks values for errors
 - `correct` systematically fixes erroneous values
--   `shiftFix` corrects line shift errors
--   `manualFix` lets the user fix any remaining unsatisfactory values
--   `glyphFinder` identifies non-UTF-8 characters in any given field
 - Error visualization with `errorPlot_dl`, `errorPlot_fields`, and
   `errorPlot_states`
 - Exploration of specific errors with `youthHunters` and `outOfStateHunters`
 - Detailed error reporting with `errorTable`, `pullErrors`, and `redFlags`
+- `manualFix` lets the user fix any remaining unsatisfactory values
 - Automated report writing with `writeReport`
 - Custom .csv writing with `write_hip`

 ## Installation